SECTION II – THEORIES OF CRIME AND DEVIANCE

 Instructions

-- Review behavioral theory as explained within Chapter 31 Psychological Theories of Crime (p.
-274)
+- Review behavioral theory as outlined within Chapter 31 Psychological Theories of Crime (p.
+274) [see attachment].

-- Read attached article from Do Violent Video Games Make Kids More Violent and explore a few of those links embedded within the file.
+- Read the attached article from Psychology Today, Do Violent Video Games Make Kids More Violent.pdf and explore a few of those links embedded within the file.

-- Watch Video 1: Video game violence linked to bad behavior, study says (also embedded below)
+- Watch Video 1: Video game violence linked to bad behavior, study says (embedded below).

-- Watch Video 2: How do video games affect behavior? (also embedded below)
+- Watch Video 2: How do video games affect behavior? (embedded below).

-- Use modeling theory within the context of social learning theory to explain how you believe violent video games might affect a player’s emotions and influence their perceptual or emotional view of the world and increase the likelihood of maladaptive behavior.
+- Apply modeling theory within the framework of social learning theory to explain how violent video games might influence a player’s emotions and shape their perceptual or emotional view of the world, possibly increasing the chance of maladaptive behaviors.

-- Summarize how playing violent video games might influence a person’s real-life behavior?
+- Summarize how playing violent video games could impact a person’s real-life behavior.

-- A recent summary of this emerging literature finds a moderate correlation between exposure to violent video games and both aggression and lack of empathy.
-An exclusive review of studies of criminal aggression, however, did not find that video gaming had a significant impact.
-Skeptics of the link between media exposure and real-world violence also point out that both cross-national research and American crime trends cast doubt on the existence of a large effect.
-Using aspects of Module 6, explain whether or not you believe there is in fact a connection between video games and real-world violence.
+- A recent review of this emerging research finds a moderate correlation between exposure to violent video games and both aggression and lack of empathy.
+An exclusive review of studies on criminal aggression, however, did not find that video gaming had a significant impact.
+Skeptics of the connection between media exposure and real-world violence also point out that both cross-national research and American crime trends challenge the idea of a large effect.
+Using key concepts and other aspects of Module 6, explain whether or not you believe there is actually a link between video games and real-world violence.

 Key Terms/Concepts

-Definitions for these terms are located above within the respective section.
+- Definitions for these terms are located above within the Key Terms/Concepts section.
+Make a concerted effort to identify various relevant terms/concepts that support each answer.

 Refer to the course learning management system (LMS); that is Blackboard (BB), for the correct due date.
 In addition, submit your work via BB for grading.